 First, Second and Final Pours

-First pour: At 45 seconds, add 160 grams of water, pouring in concentric circles, moving from the center to the outside of the bed, ensuring not to touch sides of filter.
-Total brew weight should now be 200 grams.
+First pour: At 45 seconds, add 160 grams of water, pouring in concentric circles, moving from the center to the outside of the bed, ensuring not to touch the sides of the filter.
+Total brew weight should now be 220 grams.